National Unity and Armed Forces Day: Celebration

 During the national holiday, there is the change of guards, at the Quirinal Palace, with Corazzieri and the fanfare of 4th Carabinieri Cavalry Regiment in high uniform.
 This rite occurs only in other two occasions, during celebrations of Tricolour Day (7 January) and Republic Day (2 June).

 The Italian Army Forces usually open the barracks to the public and allow visits to the naval military units.
 Arms showings and exhibitions about WWI are often held inside barracks.
-There are often sport demonstrations and exercise carried by soldiers.
+There are often sport demonstrations and exercise carried out by soldiers.

 In squares of the main Italian cities, concerts are held by military bands, as well as other celebrations in front of the Monument to the fallen situated in each Commune.

 Controversies

-During the protests of 1968, Armed forces Day became an object of protest and dissent by different political groups.
+During the protests of 1968, Armed Forces Day became an object of protest and dissent by different political groups.